VishnuSanal/PracticalAssignments/CompilerDesign/YACC/README.md

 - **18:** YACC program to check syntax of Function Declaration in C
 - **19:** YACC program to implement Calculator
 - **20:** YACC program for Infix to Postfix Conversion

+Others:

+- YACC program to check syntax of while loop declaration in C